kauefraga/anime-archive/README.md

 - To setup Anime Archive, use `setup`.
 - To store an anime, use `store "ANIME TITLE" "ANIME URL"`.
 - To search for an anime, use `search "ANIME TITLE"`.
-- To list all the stored animes, use `list`.
+- To list all the stored animes, use `list [--tail Int or --head Int]`.
 - To list *alternative sites* to watch anime (:brazil:), use `status`.
 - To export the database to a human readable format, use `export [--json or --csv]`.